 In addition to the model based upon a dictionary of stems and words, we also experimented with models based upon character n-grams, similar to those used for Chinese segmentation (Sproat et al., 1996).
 For these models, both arabic characters and spaces, and the inserted prefix and suffix markers appear on the arcs of the finite state machine.
-Here, the language model is conditioned to insert prefix and suffix markers based upon the frequency of their appearance in n-gram character contexts that appear in the training data.
+Here, the language model is conditioned to insert prefix and suffix markers language in n-gram character contexts that appear in the training data.
 The character based model alone achieves a 94.5% exact match segmentation accuracy, considerably less accurate then the dictionary based model.